arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 authenticated.

-If you want to use this method add the following example to your arangodb configuration together with the fundamental configuration:
+If you want to use this method add the following example to your ArangoDB configuration together with the fundamental configuration:

     --ldap.prefix uid= \
     --ldap.suffix ,dc=arangodb,dc=com

-This method will authenticate an ldap user with the distinguished name `{PREFIX}{USERNAME}{SUFFIX}`, in this case for the arango user `alice` it will search for: `uid=alice,dv=arangodb,dc=com`.
+This method will authenticate an LDAP user with the distinguished name `{PREFIX}{USERNAME}{SUFFIX}`, in this case for the arango user `alice` it will search for: `uid=alice,dc=arangodb,dc=com`.
 This distinguished name will be used as `{{USER}}` for the roles later on.

 ### Search authentication method